Big Pine is dead; Oregon campground’s fate up in the air

 If it’s not a designated campground, requirements for dealing with hazard trees don’t apply.
 There is another improved campground — Sam Brown, just a mile up the road — that has picked up the slack for campers.

-Paciorek said public input will be taken and something decided hopefully this year.
+Paciorek said public comments will be taken and something decided hopefully this year.

-The public asks about Big Pine often, said Chamise Kramer, Rogue River-Siskiyou spokesperson.
+The public asks about Big Pine often, said Chamise Kramer, Rogue River-Siskiyou spokeswoman.

 “It was a really popular campground and people really loved it,” Kramer said.
 “Sometimes people don’t understand why it’s closed.”

-“Big Pine is a focal point of some of the most beautiful hiking and biking trails in Josephine County,” wrote Zach Goodwiler of the Southern Oregon Trails Alliance.
-“It holds a special place in our hearts as well as many community members, and we want to see it thrive again.”
+“Big Pine is a focal point of some of the most beautiful hiking and biking trails in Josephine County,” wrote Zach Goodwiler, of the Southern Oregon Trails Alliance.
+“It holds a special place in our hearts, as well as (for) many community members, and we want to see it thrive again.”

 Brian Long, a recreation specialist for the forest, said he used to camp there frequently.
 He noticed the rotting trees a few years ago.